 Handlebar bags come in different designs, and the same can be said to how to access your contents.
-Each has its own pros and cons, and the type of bag you choose will largely depend on your usage type.
+Each has its own pros and cons, and best one you choose will largely depend on your usage type.

 Let’s take a closer look at each access type.

 - Top Access.
-These are handlebar bags that open from the top side, making it easier for you to access your items while you’re riding.
-This is the most common style of access in many handlebar bags.
+These are bags that open from the top side, making it easier for you to access your items while you’re riding.
+This is the most common style of access in many models.
 For example, the Chrome Helix the Thule Shield.

 - Side Access.
 In this design, the bag either opens from one side (left or right side) or it opens on both sides.
 Accessing your gear while you’re riding can be tricky at times.

 - Bag Roll.
-Most handlebar bags used for bike packings such as the Lezyne Bar Caddy and Ortlieb have this design.
+Most models used for bike packings such as the Lezyne Bar Caddy and Ortlieb have this design.
 It is a roll closure system, which is used to store sleeping bags and clothes.
 Such bags are harnessed to the handlebar for support.

 Mounting brackets are attached to your handlebar, giving you a chance to secure your bag sturdily and remove it without altering the mounting system.
 For example, the Topeak Tour Guide DX.

-The capacity of handlebar bags ranges from 2 to 20 liters.
+The capacity ranges from 2 to 20 liters.

 Those below 10 liters such as Timbuk2 Beacon and Tourbon Vintage can be considered small capacity and are usually used in commuter and cruiser bikes to carry small equipment such as smartphones and some snacks.

-Larger handlebar bags which a capacity of 10 to 20 liters such as the Ortlieb and Topeak Tour Guide DX are used for bike packing and touring to carry larger items such as clothes, sleeping bags, and small tarp tents.
+Larger handlebar bags which a capacity of 10 to 20 liters such as the Ortlieb and Topeak Tour Guide DX are used for bicycle touring to carry larger items such as clothing, sleeping bag, small tarp tent, and other camping gear.

 4. Bag Material

-A large percentage of handlebar bags in the market are made from nylon.
+A large percentage of the models in the market are made from nylon.
 This is a synthetic waterproof material, which protects your gear during rainy seasons.
 It is also a lightweight material that does not exert extraneous weight on your handlebar.

 Bags made from nylon are very strong and durable.